pittcsc/old-pittcsc-website-archived/pages/about.md

 ---
 layout: page
 title: About Pitt CSC
+lead: |
+  We are a community of young software developers, scientists and designers dedicated to honing out craft
+permalink: /about/
 ---

-We, the Computer Science Club at the University of Pittsburgh, are a community of young software developers, scientists, and designers dedicated to honing our craft.
-We meet regularly to share what we're learning, discuss developments in our field, and build things.
-[Talk to us](#contact).

 ## What we do